Scotland Malawi Partnership: The Board

 The partnership has a board of directors, a chair, three co-vice chairs; and approximately a dozen members.
 In January 2025 the Partnership appointed Professor Jeremy Bagg to succeed Professor Heather Cubie as the chair.
 The partnership board also agreed the three voluntary vice chairs.
 The senior vice-chair was Susan Dalgety.

 CEO

-Stuart Brown became the interim CEO in January 2023 taking over from David Hope-Jones OBE who became one of the youngest recipients of an OBE in 2016 while serving as the CEO.
-In 2023 his resignation after nearly fifteen years with the partnership was noted in the Scottish parliament.
+Stuart Brown became the CEO in January 2023 taking over from David Hope-Jones OBE who became one of the youngest recipients of an OBE in 2016 while CEO.
+In 2023, his resignation—after nearly fifteen years with the partnership—was noted in the Scottish parliament.

 Committees

-The partnership has three committees to manage organisational functioning – Audit and Finance Committee; Policy and Strategy Committee; and Staffing Committee.
+The partnership has three committees to manage organisation and functioning: Audit and Finance Committee; Policy and Strategy Committee; and Staffing Committee.

 Forums

 In order to give members the opportunity to exchange information on a subject specific basis, the partnership developed five forums: